jwisch/HyperloopNetwork/README.md

 CongestionIndex.R compares the drivetime between cities at 1:00 am vs. 5:00 pm and then ranks the drivetimes This indicates how congested a city is at rush hour relative to a time where there is presumably zero traffic (1 am)

+HyperloopLandPrice.R takes the average pastureland price on a state-by-state basis and calculates the average pastureland price for each route, based on the departure and arrival cities for the route.
+It also produces a map similar to GDPMap.R, except the dots correspond to the land cost rather than GDP.

 smallmaps_v2.R creates maps for each regional hyperloop network